Will you be practising minimalism this Christmas? What might be holding you back? And what the heck does a minimalist Christmas even mean?

-Minimalism during Christmas for us means skipping all the nightmares of going shopping, fighting over carparks in overcrowded shopping centres, stressing about what to buy for your second cousin and what on earth to make for Christmas lunch that will also please the meat-eaters.
+A minimalist Christmas for us means skipping all the nightmares of going shopping, fighting over car parks in overcrowded shopping centres, stressing about what to buy for your second cousin and what on earth to make for Christmas lunch that will also please the meat-eaters.

-But for those of you that would like to transition their family and loved ones to a more minimalist Christmas this year and moving forward, here are some wonderful suggestions for you.
+But for those of you that would like to transition their family and loved ones to a more minimalist Christmas this year and moving forward, here are some suggestions for you.

 Start the conversation

-Make sure you always sit down the people you spend Christmas with and have the conversation around what Christmas really means to you.
-That may be going to church, cooking delicious food, playing family games, reflecting on the year that has been or simply spending time however that is with people that are most important to you.
+Make sure you always sit down the people you spend Christmas with and have a conversation around what Christmas really means to you.
+That may be going to church, cooking delicious food, playing family games, reflecting on the year that has been or simply spending time together however that is with people that are most important to you.

-Maybe you all book a beautiful AirBnB house in the country for the weekend with fun outdoor activities near by instead of using that money for gifts.
+Maybe you all book a beautiful Airbnb house in the country for the weekend with fun outdoor activities nearby instead of using that money for gifts.
 When you open up the conversation to what’s important, the gifts can be interpreted in many different ways.

 If you like to have the exchange and the idea of presents under the tree, try being creative and using what is currently at home rather than spending money on new wrapping paper, ribbons and name tags.

 Try a zero waste Christmas

 We produce so much waste globally each year in just wrapping gifts in new wrapping paper that is literally used once and tossed in the bin in most cases.
 I have always reused wrapping paper if I can for re-wrapping gifts in to not waste it.

-Don’t let FOMO (fear or missing out) kick in and go crazy at the farmer’s market overbuying fresh produce for the ‘just in case I need it’ scenario.
+Don’t let FOMO (fear of missing out) kick in and go crazy at the farmer’s market overbuying fresh produce for the ‘just in case I need it’ scenario.
 Plan ahead and only get what you know will be eaten.

 Start a new tradition

 Starting a new family tradition can be exciting!
 Try out things and see how it all makes you feel.
 Christmas for many holds a very special place in their heart, so it’s important to keep that excitement and joy about the day alive but done in an eco-conscious way.

 Are you already doing a minimalist and/or zero waste Christmas?
 What do you do that your family enjoys?
 Would love to hear your thoughts and ideas in the comments below 🙂